shivang21007/Number-Tracker/README.md

 # OpenCage API key
 1. Go to [OpenCage Site](https://opencagedata.com/).
 2. Signin and Get you api-key.
-3. Go to main.py file and paste your api-key there.
+3. Create a key.py file and paste your api-key there like this -
    ```bash
    keys = "Enter-your-API-Key"
    ```